Wolseley annual profit rises, raises dividend

-LONDON, Sept 30 British plumbing supplies group Wolseley posted a 8.6 percent rise in annual profit, said it would hike its dividend by 25 percent and would launch a 250 million pound share buyback after strong U.S. trading.
+LONDON British plumbing supplies group Wolseley (WOS.L) posted a 8.6 percent rise in annual profit, said it would hike its dividend by 25 percent and would launch a 250 million pound share buyback after strong U.S. trading.

 Analysts had expected a trading profit of 750 million pounds, according to a company-supplied consensus forecast.